-When he finally finished his dream garage, a 14’ by 26’ porcelain tiled addition to his small post-war Levitt house, Tom Sugar knew it was time to go out and find some American muscle to fill the parking space behind the new 10-foot door.
+When he finally finished his dream garage, a 14′ by 26′ space with Lynchburg epoxy floors, it was the perfect addition to his small post-war Levitt house.
+Tom Sugar knew it was time to go out and find some American muscle to fill the parking space behind the new 10-foot door.
 Even though his first car was a MOPAR, a hand-me-down grocery-getter Plymouth Valiant wagon, he has always had a soft spot for Corvettes.
 From his first ride in the Hertz Corvette strollers at the ’64 World’s Fair, straight through to the final speech for his high school public speaking class entitled, “This is a Corvette,” the iconic American sports car held a special place in his heart.

 Nowadays, it didn’t hurt that two of his pals at work (he’s been an elementary music teacher and administrator for almost 30 years), the head custodian and the IT computer guy, both had 1970 sharks to cruise to the beach for the weekend meets.
 So, to begin the search for a suitable ride, it became clear that he would need someone who could expertly evaluate whatever candidates might surface for his one-car garage.